AvaloniaUI/Avalonia/Docs/contributing.md

 decisions it makes are downright bizarre, and are certainly not what I would've personally chosen but the less time spent debating coding style the more time left for coding.

 StyleCop should run on each build and give warnings for any violations.
-So please, follow the style
+So please, follow the style;
-- you'll get used to it in the end (I know I have).
+you'll get used to it in the end (I know I have).

 If the .NET core team decide on a style and write an automatic checker/tidy tool for that style, I'll gladly adopt it!
 I'm certainly not tied to the current style, I'm just tired of endless coding